chickenPopcorn/EqEq/notes/language-reference-manual.md

     return ...
   }
   ```
-  The 'function_name' has the type "function" with returned type "...", where "..." indicates the type which the returned variable have.
+  The 'function_name' has the type "...", where "..." indicates the type which the returned variable have.
 The function will be passed by value.
 5. Equations:
   ```
   variable =  variable (value assigned?)